META error documentation link https://developers.facebook.com/documentation/business-messaging/whatsapp/support/error-codes

 All good?”

-The final message will have a different structure from the one that was approved.
-Notice that right after ‘continuidade’ a line break was made with ‘enter’.
+The final message will have a different structure from the one approved.
+Notice that after ‘continuar’ there was a line break with ‘enter’.

 This is not allowed!
 Line break will generate error 132018.